ScottCUSA/magtag_weatherstation_rs/README.md

 ## Contributing

-Contributions are welcome.
-A simple workflow:

-1. Fork the repository and open a pull request.
-2. Keep changes small and focused.
-Add tests where appropriate.
-3. If you change build targets or hardware assumptions, include updated build/flash instructions.
+Contributions are welcome, but please do not change build targets or hardware assumptions.

 ## License